 Reactivity of Alkaline Earth Metals

-Reduction potential also decreases from beryllium to barium indicating the increasing reducing capacities.
-But, the alkaline earth metals are weaker reducing agents than alkali metals, due to higher ionization energy.
+Reduction potential also decreases from beryllium to barium, indicating the increasing reducing capacities.
+But, alkaline earth metals are weaker reducing agents than alkali metals due to higher ionization energy.

 Melting and Boiling Points